rwenqi/Multi-scale-CNN-Dehazing/README.md

-ECCV-Single image dehazing via via Multi-scale Convolutional Neural Networks Released in 10/10/2016.
+ECCV-Single image dehazing via Multi-scale Convolutional Neural Networks Released in 10/10/2016.
 The codes are based on MatConvNet.

 Description